dy/spect/packages/fx/readme.md

 // targets are thenable
 await target.use(() => { /* ..aspect */ })

-// re-run all aspects
+// re-update all aspects
-target.run()
+target.update()
 ```

 ### `.use( fns? )` − assign aspects